Astonishingly carved into hillside rock in the middle of nowhere are the Ajanta and Ellora caves. Both are an important UNESCO World Heritage site.

 - Bring a torch with you to the caves as many of them are quite dark and lighting is poor.

 - Try to reach the caves before 10 a.m. to beat the crowds and tour buses.

 Security was increased at the Ellora caves in 2013, following incidents of tourists being sexually harassed by groups of young Indian guys.
 This has been effective in improving safety.
 However, tourists still need to be aware of harassment from hawkers and touts that charge inflated prices.

 Maintenance and cleanliness has improved at both the Ajanta and Ellora caves in recent years.
 The caves are now being looked after by a private company under the Indian government's "Adopt a Heritage Site" program.

 A three-day Ellora Ajanta International Festival is organized by Maharashtra Tourism each year.
 It features some of India's most distinguished musicians and and dancers.
 In 2016, the festival took place in October.
-However, dates for 2017 are uncertain.
-The festival could happen as late as December.
+However, dates for the next festival are uncertain and yet to be announced.